rbalestr-lab/stable-ssl/README.md

     datamodule = ssl.data.DataModule(train=train_dataset, val=val_dataset, ...)
     ```
     to ensure precise logging and easy debugging.
 2. **module, models, forward**: the overall orchestration leverages `ssl.Module` which inherits from `lightning.LightningModule`.
-We provide all the basic required utilites (optimizer/scheduler creation etc).
+We provide all the basic required utilities (optimizer/scheduler creation etc).
 So the only required implementation for the user is the `forward` method, for example a supervised learning run would define
     ```
     def forward(self, batch, stage):
         batch["embedding"] = self.backbone(batch["image"])["logits"]